 Network Interface Property Definition Interface type Type of a new network interface.
 Single - Single physical and logical network interface.
-Requires one unconfigured NIC. • Aggregated - Technology that combines a few NICs into a single logical device.
-Requires at least two unconfigured network interfaces. • IPMP, or IP network multipathing - Technology that combines multiple NICs to an IPMP group.
-The IPMP links can be connected to diferent switches, which increases availability and performance of the network.
+Requires one unconfigured NIC.
+Aggregated - Technology that combines a few NICs into a single logical device.
+Requires at least two unconfigured network interfaces.
+IPMP, or IP network multipathing - Technology that combines multiple NICs to an IPMP group.
+The IPMP links can be connected to different switches, which increases All available availability and performance of the network.
 You can use IPMP on top of link aggregation.
-All available devices Lists all unconfigured network interfaces available on this appliance.
-Configuration A method of NIC configuration. method Static - Address assigned by administrator to this particular network interface • Dynamic - Address assigned automatically by a DHCP server when a NIC connects to a network IP Address Static unique network address for the network interface.
-Specify, if you use static configuration method.
-(Optional parameter.)
-Subnet Mask Static subnet mask for the network interface.
-Specify, if you use a static configuration method.
-(Optional parameter.)
+Lists all unconfigured network interfaces available on this appliance. devices Lists an ancomigared network interfaces available on this appliance.